 Most white flowers are not a pure white.
-They will have subtle shades of yellow, pink, green or blue.
+They will have subtle shades of yellow, pink, green, or blue.
 You will have to play with the plants and hold them next to each other, to really appreciate the differences.
 As you do, you'll discover what combinations work for you.

-There is no one way to create a white garden and more often than not, the addition of a secondary shade gives the garden dimension.
-White can have a cooling effect, when paired with other colors, but an all white garden can become a glaring blur.
-Avoid monotony with contracting textures and forms, both in plant shapes and in flowers.
+There is no one way to create a white garden and more often than not, the addition of a secondary shade gives the garden dimension and makes the white more prominent.
+White can have a cooling effect when paired with other colors, but an all-white garden can easily become a glaring blur.
+Avoid monotony in your white plants by using contrasting textures and forms, both in plant and flower shapes.
 For instance, tall, spiky, white iris with ruffled, white peonies or trumpet lilies, single-flowered white clematis and mop-head hydrangea.
-To break it up further, include plants with strong texture and plants with silver or gray leaves.
+To break it up further, include plants with strong texture and plants with white variegated or silver or gray leaves.
 These have the effect of softening the glare.

-Silver foliage plants for a White Garden
+Silver Foliage Plants for a White Garden

-White Flowers for Edging
+White Flowers for Edging Walkways

 One final thought to consider is winter interest.
-Silver evergreens can help fill the winter void, until your white garden sparkles again under a summer moon.
+Silver evergreens can help fill the winter void until your white garden sparkles again under a summer moon.

 - Weeping Blue Atlas Cedar - 10 - 15 ft. x 8 - 10 ft.; USDA Zones 6 - 8

-- 'Blue Star' Juniper - 2 - 3 ft. x 2-4 ft.; USDA Zones 4 - 8
+- "Blue Star" Juniper - 2 - 3 ft. x 2-4 ft.; USDA Zones 4 - 8

-- 'Moonglow' Juniper - 12 ft. x 3 ft.; USDA Zones 3 - 7
+- "Moonglow" Juniper - 12 ft. x 3 ft.; USDA Zones 3 - 7

 - Bruns Weeping Serbian Spruce - 15-30 ft. x 4-8 ft.; USDA Zones 4 - 8

-- Spruce 'Sester Dwarf' - 6 - 8 ft. x 2 - 3 ft.; USDA Zones 3 - 8
+- Spruce "Sester Dwarf" - 6 - 8 ft. x 2 - 3 ft.; USDA Zones 3 - 8

 White Flowers and Foliage